Next week is a big week for nostalgia.

 In fact, the gamers’ ownership of that title was felt the most when the developers apologised for daring to upset the game’s theme and create boss battles the players couldn’t avoid – an obvious misstep from the original game’s mantra of “do anything you please”.

 Another example is the PC game Dark Souls 2 which has been spoiled by game trainers, cheats and hacks such as this dark souls 2 trainer which lets you modify the game such that you can achieve defence, health, attack, hp and all sort of characteristics (cheats) that the dark souls 2 game itself doesn’t allow.
 However, the positive thing is dark souls doesn’t let you use these cheats and you run the risk of being banned if they ever find out.

-You may be wondering how i can link xcom with brave frontier, well they both are similar in that their developers seem to have ignored the title.
+You may be wondering how i can link xcom, well they both are similar in that their developers seem to have ignored the title.
 Look at the latest updates for both games to know what i mean, way far out than you would expect.

 As the industry grows and becomes more capable we’re going to see more of these stories, as the gamers of the 90s turn into competent developers and start reimagining licenses for a new generation.
 We’ll see it next year when Thief starts showing more of itself, and on and on it goes.